 The structure, which spans a small man-made lake, is made of reinforced concrete, cast on the site.
 The design comprises large geometric planes of concrete with the only decoration being two painted murals.
 In its original form, the Pavilion provided a pedestrian link between the two halves of the Sunny Blunts Estate.

-Find out more about how we celebrated the Apollo Pavilion's 50th anniversary on our Community arts page.
+Find out more about how we celebrated the Apollo Pavilion's 50th anniversary on our Community arts in County Durham page.

 How to Get There